-Northern lights Yorkshire Dales tonight
+Northern lights in Yorkshire Dales tonight

 Kp 1 is well below the Kp 4-5 threshold needed for aurora to be visible from Yorkshire Dales.